 - rash of red-purple spots or bruises

 Vaccination is also recommended for any recent household, household-like and sexual contacts of people infected with certain strains of meningococcal disease which are preventable through vaccination.
 When test results are available, public health authorities will inform all contacts and advise them if the strain is vaccine preventable and if so to be promptly vaccinated by a general practitioner.
-Because antibiotics and vaccination may not always prevent meningococcal disease, all contacts, whether or not they have been given antibiotics or vaccination, need to be alert for the symptoms of the disease, particularly during the first four weeks after contact with the person with meningococcal disease.
+Because antibiotics and vaccination may not always prevent meningococcal disease, all contacts, whether or not they have been given antibiotics or vaccination, need to be alert for the symptoms of the disease for around 2 weeks after their last contact with the infected person (see the meningococcal disease symptom chart under Other Resources).
 If any symptoms of meningococcal disease develop in close contacts or people close to them, it is important to seek urgent medical advice.

 After exposure to the bacteria, it usually takes from three to four days to become ill, although sometimes it can be as little as one day or as long as 10 days.